OBDS-Training/OBDS_Open_Workshop_Materials/2_Conda_intro_CCB_Rcourse.md

 If you come across extra software in the course that wasn't installed via the YAML file you can use the `mamba install` command to add the software to your existing environment - or if you would like to test some new software out you can create a new minimal environment to test it in.

 **Congratulations!
-You have now sucessfully installed conda on the cluster and on your local machine - this will make installing bioinformatics and datascience packages a million times easier and make sure that you can easilly check and reproduce your software environment which is vital for reproducible research**
+You have now sucessfully installed conda on the cluster - this will make installing bioinformatics and datascience packages a million times easier and make sure that you can easilly check and reproduce your software environment which is vital for reproducible research**